alexb7711/sa-pap/docs/milp-approach.md

 ![Cooling equations \label{fig:cool}](uml/cool-func.jpg){width=75%}

 ## Acceptance Criteria
+Acceptance criteria describes the method to accept a given candidate solution.
+In SA, if a new candidate solution is more fit than the currently stored solution it is always accepted as the new solution.
+However, within SA, worse candidate solutions may be accepted as the new solution.
+The probability of the candidate solution is described by the function $\exp((\text{J(new-sol) - J(old-sol)})/\Tau)$ where J() is the objective functions described in \autoref{sec:objective}.

 ## Generation Mechanisms
 Generation mechanisms in SA are used to generate random solutions to propose.
 For the case of the bus generation, five generation mechanism shall be used: